 Signals Core

 @web-loom/signals-core is a zero-dependency, framework-agnostic reactive signals library.
-It provides fine-grained reactivity through signals, derived computed values, and side effects — making it a natural fit for the ViewModel layer in MVVM applications.
+It provides fine-grained reactivity through signals, derived computed values, and side effects — and it's the actual reactive engine @web-loom/mvvm-core is built on: every data$/isLoading$/error$/canExecute$/isExecuting$ you'll see across the MVVM Core docs is a ReadonlySignal<T> from this package.

 Overview

-Unlike RxJS Observables, signals are synchronous, pull-based values with automatic dependency tracking.
+Signals are synchronous, pull-based values with automatic dependency tracking.
 You read a signal inside a computed or effect and the library records that dependency automatically — no manual subscription management required.
+This is different from RxJS Observables (which mvvm-core used prior to mid-2026, and which this package can still bridge to via the optional @web-loom/signals-core/rxjs subpath): observables are push-based streams with no synchronous "current value" concept unless you reach for a BehaviorSubject, whereas every signal always has one, readable via .get()/.peek().

 Key characteristics: